How ML&P is Aiding the Covid-19 Response

 COVID-19 has renewed interest in use of flexibilities in international law that can help governments increase access to medicines for their citizens.
 Our set of tools below can facilitate their use.
 For a flow chart that can help determine which tool is relevant to a particular country’s situation, see here.

-Below are the important COVID-19 response initiatives that ML&P is committed to helping move forward.
+Below are the important COVID-19 response initiatives that ML&P helped moved forward during Covid-19.

 Creation of a Covid-19 Technology Pool